Cecca/big-data-course/docs/homeworks.rst

 Note that ``fixed`` is used in the body of the anonymous function, but is defined outside of it!
 In such cases we say that the anonymous function *captures* a variable.
-We can only capture variables that effectively ``final``, that is, you cannot re-assign to a captured variable.
+You cannot re-assign a captured variable within an anonymous function.
+Trying to do it will result in a compilation error mentioning that all captured variables must be *effectively final*, which is the compiler's way of saying that you cannot re-assign them.

 Java 8 also introduced another way of passing functions to other functions, namely *method references*.
 Suppose you have the following class::